architect/arc.codes/src/views/docs/en/guides/backend/tables.md

 `@tables` defines DynamoDB database tables and trigger functions for them.

 #### Table name syntax

-- Lowercase alphanumeric string
+- Lower + upper case alphanumeric string
 - Between 3 and 255 characters
-- Dashes are allowed
-- Underscores are not allowed
+- Dashes, periods, and underscores are allowed
 - Must begin with a letter

 #### Table structure syntax